 Findings from the study will provide important evidence to improve the advice and support that families receive about feeding their child with a gastrostomy.

 The Your Tube study has paused recruitment and data collection due to coronavirus (Covid-19).
-We expect to restart the study soon and will update our website regularly as the situation changes.
+We now have the necessary approvals to restart the study, the date for the restart is 1st July 2020.
 Please see the Covid-19 updates tab below for more information.

 The study has two phases: